esposem/MifGenerator/README.md

  3. Then you will be asked what image do you want to insert and on which size

- 4. Enjoy the resulting mif file called MultipleImages.mif
+ 4. Insert a name for the resulting mif file

+ 5.Enjoy the resulting mif file